top of page

 As Kory and I fought to rebuild our lives separately, an inexplicable force fought to draw us back together.
 Through twists and turns we could never have imagined, every attempt we made to destroy our marriage drew us back together.
 Love never gave up on us, even when we gave up on it, and everything we ever wanted arrived on the other side of forgiveness and forty-seven chances.

-47 CHANCES is the story of the always messy, sometimes magical beauty of rebuilding our lives while the old one is still crumbling around us.
+WE'LL BE COUNTING STARS is the story of the always messy, sometimes magical beauty of rebuilding our lives while the old one is still crumbling around us.
 It’s not just a memoir about addiction – it’s about the risk it takes to love, to lose, to break, and rise again and again.
-Told with electrifying suspense and honesty, 47 CHANCES will beckon readers to question the lies we tell ourselves while also speaking to an epidemic of opioid abuse in the U.S. worsened by Covid-19.
+Told with electrifying suspense and honesty, WE'LL BE COUNTING STARS will beckon readers to question the lies we tell ourselves while also speaking to an epidemic of opioid abuse in the U.S. worsened by Covid-19.
 2020 was the worst year on record for opioid overdoses and President Biden has pledged $2.5 billion dollars to address this national crisis.
-With a timely message of how to rise again after any fall, 47 CHANCES speaks to millions reinventing themselves in the wake of Covid-19.
+With a timely message of how to rise again after any fall, WE'LL BE COUNTING STARS speaks to millions reinventing themselves in the wake of Covid-19.

 But it’s not just a story about addiction – its about love, overcoming unimaginable betrayal and hurt, and the power of the human spirit to turn tragedy to triumph; to overcome, and rise again.